 Audi Q3 review - Interior, design and technology

 With typically stylish design inside and out, the Audi Q3's onboard tech is equally impressive

-It’s instantly recognisable as an Audi Q3, but you don’t need to be too much of an Audi geek to spot the differences between this model and the last.
+Although it’s instantly recognisable as an Audi Q3, you don’t need to be too much of an Audi geek to spot the differences between this model and the last.
 This time around the car looks a little tougher with a taller profile, less rakish bonnet and more upright windscreen.
 Coupled with the more angular grille and boxy flared wheelarches, it definitely makes for a stronger presence on the road.

 The interior will be far more interesting to owners of the old model though, as the formerly dated cabin has been replaced with a set-up that’s easily as good as anything else in the class.
 The core of the upgrade is Audi’s fantastic Virtual Cockpit display which replaces the traditional instrument pack with a colourful and feature packed TFT screen that’s a full 12.25 inches or 12.3 inches wide, depending on model.

 The car is built with Audi’s thorough attention to detail, and there’s a genuinely high-quality, precision feel to the way it’s put together, inside and out.

 While the look and feel of the materials is faultless, the new cabin design can also be lifted with some interesting new trim options including Alcantara sections on the dashboard and door armrests.
 You can specify brown, grey or a vibrant orange which is an unusually playful touch for Audi.

 Sat-nav, stereo and infotainment